 - Kobach spoke at the annual white nationalist Writers’ Workshop in 2015.
 The event is organized by Tanton’s white nationalist publishing house The Social Contract Press.

-- Kobach’s 2018 gubernatorial campaign is a recipient of Tanton’s US Immigration Reform PAC.
+- Kobach’s 2018 gubernatorial campaign was a recipient of Tanton’s US Immigration Reform PAC.

-- Kobach hosts a weekly radio show where he promotes his anti-immigrant views:
+- Kobach hosted a weekly radio show where he promoted his anti-immigrant views:

 - Kobach alluded to the possibility that that there could be an ethnic cleansing by Latino immigrants in the U.S., under the Obama Administration, who he said “disregards the law.”